 The weighting function enables the dynamic selection of the contained sub-strategies and tactics for both, reactive adaptation (without updated common knowledge) and for proactive adaptation (with prediction or updated common knowledge such as QoS impacts).
 The weighting function dynamically determines the ranking of the sub-strategies and tactics.
 Basically it is a function that maps the alternatives (sub-strategies or tactics) under consideration of the actual system state (taken from the runtime configuration or the runtime components) to a real value, e.g., using a utility-cost calculation.
 Thereby, it acts like an iterator over the alternatives and selects the option with maximum value with access to additional information given in the listing of the sub-strategies and tactics.
 In particular, rt-VIL operations provide access to the historical impact of a given alternative, the prediction of a certain quality property, or the aggregated quality of a (desired) pipeline.
 If specified, the weighting function must be given directly at the beginning of the breakdown block.

 The remainder of the block declares the alternative sub-strategies and tactics.
 As described above, sub-strategies and tactics can be guarded by an expression, which influences the ranking.
 Sub-strategies and tactics are referenced by their signature and, in case that a sub-strategy or tactic is used multiple times, a descriptive record (given in terms of name-value pairs) can be given to support the calculation of the weighting function.
 Please note that the union of all name-value pairs must be consistent over the types implicitly assigned to the names via the individual value expressions used.
 If no name-value expressions are used, then a Strategy or Tactic instance (see Section 2.2.1) is passed to the weighting function.
 If at least one name-value expression is used, the implicit record is created and passed to the weighting function.
 Finally, a maximum execution time (in terms of an integer expression) can be stated, i.e., a relative time bound within the sub-strategy or tactic is either completed or it fails.
 Timeouts not given as a positive value are ignored.
+If a tactic succeeds but does not change the configuration, the next tactic in ranking will be executed.

 The post processing part allows to execute further VIL rules and operations, e.g., to revert to a previous successful runtime configuration.
 In particular, the post processing part can explicitly cause a strategy to fail (see Section 2.1.5 for the fail statement).
 Then the next possible strategy is executed.
 If there is no further strategy, the execution of the script terminates with an adaptation failure.